Simons Institute for the Theory of Computing

 What We Do

-The Institute's core activities revolve around a rotating sequence of programs; a program typically runs for one semester, and there will usually be two concurrent programs each semester.
-Run by a small group of organizers, a program typically includes 40-50 long-term participants (a mix of senior and junior researchers), with additional short-term visitors attending workshops during the semester.
+The Institute's core activities revolve around its research programs on specific topics; a program typically runs for one semester, and there are usually two concurrent programs each semester.
+Run by a small group of organizers, a program typically includes 60-70 long-term participants (a mix of senior and junior researchers), with additional short-term visitors attending workshops during the semester.
 Junior participants are supported by our Fellowships program.

 Program topics are intended to span all areas of theoretical computer science, as well as its connections to other scientific disciplines; the Institute particularly aims to identify programs that can potentially lead to substantial advances in the field, rather than promoting "business as usual."
 Proposals for programs are solicited from the worldwide theoretical computer science community and may be submitted at any time.
 Proposals are reviewed by the Institute's Scientific Advisory Board, which meets twice a year.
 Proposal selection normally occurs approximately two years in advance of the start of a program.